nerd/jDiscord/README.md

 - UserDeletedMessageEvent
 - MentionEvent (1.3)

-#TODO
-- Message history (near enough done)
-- Set what game you're playing
-- VOIP (Java and C# Host) (currently experimental)

-#Getting a discord api instance
+#Creating a DiscordAPI instance

-In order to create the DiscordAPI instance, you'll need to use the DiscordBuilder builder class.
+In order to create the DiscordAPI instance, you'll need to use the DiscordBuilder class.

 Examples:
 ```java